-There are only a few whisky makers left who offer individuals or whisky clubs to buy casks as a longterm investment, and we can help you find the right choice for you.
+There are only a few whisky makers left who offer individuals or whisky clubs to buy individual casks.

 Depending on the whisky brand and maturity of the product in the cask - whether is fresh spirit or already aged whisky - the initial investment might be fairly moderate.
-It will usually include storage for the first 10 years.
+It will usually include storage for the first 10 years but one should not underestimate the time and effort needed to have it bottled and shipped.
 In addition, buyers should plan for costs for drawing occasional samples to check the maturing progress, the final bottling, applicable taxes and transport.

 If the final destination of the whisky is outside of the UK, different regulations might apply for bringing it into the country and it is advisable to contact a specialised whisky importer early on.

-So what would it cost to buy your own cask of whisky?
+So what would it cost to buy a cask of whisky?

 It will depend on a number of factors, such as